frankMilde/go-challenge/04_repacking/README.md

   node *Element // Element within which the overlap region resides }
 ```
-- Use a three-way tree to separete each grid into 3 non-overlapping regions.
+- Use a three-way tree to separate each grid into 3 non-overlapping regions.
 The upper (green), right (blue) and the former overlap (red).

   ![Three-way tree](figures/3tree.png)